Content from Why Python Packages?

 What is PyPI

-What is a build ?
+What is a Build ?

 Key Points

-• The code needs to be versioned.
+• The code must be versioned.

-• The dependencies of the projects needs to be managed.
+• Project dependencies must be managed.

 Content from Why choose Pixi for Python Packaging ?

-Last updated on 2025-08-25 | Edit this page
+Last updated on 2025-10-22 | Edit this page

 Overview